mlhartme/stool/client/documentation.md

 ## Introduction

 Stool is a tool to manage stages: create, build, start, stop, remove.
-A stage is a set of Web applications
+A stage is a set of Web applications (aka apps).

 ### Quick Tour